What Will You Study

 - Social Psychology

-- Management and Organisation: Contemporary approaches and controversies
+- Technology and Organisation: Society and Risk

 Lancaster University offers the chance to follow a structured study programme or the option to devise a more flexible programme.
 We divide academic study into 2 sections - Part 1 (Year 1) and Part 2 (Year 2, 3 and sometimes 4).
 In Part 1 you will take three units of assessment which, depending upon your programme, will be drawn from one, two or three different academic subjects, a higher degree of specialisation then develops in subsequent years.
 For more information about our teaching methods at Lancaster visit our Teaching and Learning section.

 International Baccalaureate 36-35 points overall with 16 points from the best 3 Higher Level subjects

 Access to HE Diploma in a relevant subject including Distinctions in the majority of units